VallionXD/Eruda/Docs/Eruda-API.md

   )
 );

-// Add the built-in network tool to the current instance of Eruda. eruda.add(eruda.Network);
+// Create a new Eruda Network module, and add it to the currnet instance of Eruda. eruda.add(new eruda.Network);
 ```

 The remove function is used to add a tool to your current instance of Eruda.
 Below is an example of how it would work.